top of page

 That same day, I received two similar calls:

-• One from a nonprofit seeing new AI prompts in their donor database
+One from a nonprofit seeing new AI prompts in their donor database.

-• One from an administrator confused by new AI-generated “smart replies” in their email system
+One from an administrator confused by new AI-generated “smart replies” in their email system.

 Different people, different industries, same reaction:

 A growing fear of being moved into the future faster than they can understand it.
+This moment revealed something important about where we are in late 2026.

 AI Is Everywhere — But Trust Is Not